jjmontesl/ddd/doc/selectors.md

 They have been extended to support tree-like node hierarchies.

-Selectors are a building block for [DDD Pipelines](pipelines.md), as they can be used to select which nodes a pipeline task apply to.
+Selectors are a building block for [DDD Pipelines](pipelines.md), as they can be used to select which nodes a pipeline task applies to.

 ## Refs